-In 2008 the Council on Social Work Education updated their Educational Policy and Accreditation Standards(EPAS) and distributed a set of competencies for social work development that all students need to achieve during their education.
-Ten newly defined competencies encompass forty-six practice behaviors that illustrate mastery of the competencies, which can be defined as knowledge, values, and skills that professional social workers must be able to demonstrate.
+In 2015, the Council on Social Work Education updated their educational policy and accreditation standards and distributed a set of competencies for social work development that all students need to achieve during their education.
+Nine newly defined competencies encompass thirty-one behaviors that illustrate mastery of the competencies, which can be defined as knowledge, values and skills that professional social workers must be able to demonstrate.

-As of January 1, 2011, the new Competencies are reflected in each BASW and Foundation MSW course as outcome standards, including practicum and the Learning Contracts and Evaluations used to structure and assess field learning.
-Students and practicum instructors are being trained in the use of the competencies as critical factors in developing activities in agencies which support learning and skill development in each of the ten competency areas.
+The new competencies are reflected in every BASW and MSW course as outcome standards, including practicum and the learning contracts and evaluations used to structure and assess field learning.
+Students and practicum instructors are being trained in the use of the competencies as critical factors in developing activities in agencies which support learning and skill development in each of the nine competency areas.

-FOUNDATION COMPETENCIES: Below you will find links to educational material about the competencies and their application to practicum in the BASW senior and MSW Foundation year.
+Below you will find links to educational materials about the competencies and their application to practicum in the BASW senior and MSW first year.

 - Competencies and Behaviors for Clinical Social Work; Integrated Health/Mental Health Practice; and Multigenerational Practice with Children, Families, and Elders

 - Competencies and Behaviors for Community-Centered Integrative Practice